mdalzell/mattdalzell.com/README.md

 # mattdalzell.com
-My personal site, written using Gatsby
+My personal site, built using Gatsby and React